Skip to main content

 What does commercial EV fleet charging involve in Santa Clara County?+

 Commercial EV fleet charging in Santa Clara County pairs utility make-ready infrastructure with behind-the-meter EV supply equipment installed by a California-licensed C-10 electrical contractor.
-PG&E's EV Fleet program is the dominant pathway for medium- and heavy-duty fleet operators and is approaching maximum enrollment — applications for the waitlist will be accepted until June 30, 2026.
-Inside Silicon Valley Power territory (Santa Clara), the Commercial Zero-Emission Vehicle Fleet Rebate (up to $250,000 for commercial; up to $500,000 for municipal/nonprofit) closed December 22, 2025 with a check-back date of July 1, 2026.
+PG&E's EV Fleet program is the dominant pathway for medium- and heavy-duty fleet operators and is fully subscribed: the waitlist stopped accepting applications June 30, 2026, and the program is not accepting new applications.
+Inside Silicon Valley Power territory (Santa Clara), the Commercial Zero-Emission Vehicle Fleet Rebate (up to $250,000 for commercial; up to $500,000 for municipal/nonprofit) closed December 22, 2025, and its July 1, 2026 check-back date has passed with no relaunch announced.
 Cali Rollin Electric (C-10 #1144031) installs the customer-side infrastructure across all 15 cities in Santa Clara County.

 Is the PG&E EV Fleet program accepting new applications, and which contractors can do the work?+

-PG&E's EV Fleet program is approaching maximum enrollment.
-Applications for the waitlist will be accepted until June 30, 2026, and PG&E will contact applicants if a spot becomes available.
+PG&E's EV Fleet program is fully subscribed and is not accepting new applications.
+The waitlist stopped accepting applications June 30, 2026.
 Participants commit to a 5-year vehicle and charging plan, a 10-year operating commitment, and 5 years of EV usage data reporting.
 PG&E builds and maintains the infrastructure up to the customer's meter; the customer's licensed C-10 electrical contractor handles the behind-the-meter design, installation, and commissioning from meter to charger.
 Cali Rollin Electric is C-10 #1144031.

 What is the role of an electrical contractor in the PG&E EV Fleet program?+